How to find the best Alibaba legitimate and verified suppliers

 • A shipping estimate (if possible)

 • Duty costs.
-If you’re importing into New Zealand, visit the customs website to estimate the duty you will have to pay.
+If you're importing into the UK, visit the UK Trade Tariff to estimate the duty you will have to pay.

 These numbers will almost certainly change as you move through the process, but it helps establish solid ballpark figures to work with.